csccva/ENCCS_WWH/docs/9-non-portable.md

 # CUDA  and HIP

 - CUDA and HIP are  solely focused on GPUs.
-- They provide  all the necessary tools and advance features to write higly optimized applications for running on GPUs:
+- CUDAand ROCM toolkits  provide  all the necessary tools and advance features to write higly optimized applications for running on GPUs:
    - extensive libraries
    - low level APIs
    - compiler toolchains that optimize code execution on NVIDIA GPUs (in the case of CUDA) and both NVIDIA and AMD GPUs (in the case of HIP)